ymmah/ledgerrecogniser/README.md

 This tool is used to extract numeric digits from images of handwritten ledgers.

-Run over mid-nineteenth century Bank of England discount ledger files, this formed the basis of data for Anson M., Bholat D., Kang M. and Thomas R. (2017) ["The Bank of England as lender of last resort: new historical evidence from daily transactional data"](https://www.bankofengland.co.uk/-/media/boe/files/working-paper/2017/the-bank-of-england-as-lender-of-last-resort-a-new-historical-evidence-from-daily-transactional-data.pdf), Staff Working Paper No. 691, Bank of England.This anaylsis featured as a [Bank Underground post.](https://bankunderground.co.uk/2017/12/11/looking-inside-the-ledgers-the-bank-of-england-as-a-lender-of-last-resort/)
+Run over mid-nineteenth century Bank of England discount ledger files, this formed the basis of data for Anson M., Bholat D., Kang M. and Thomas R. (2017) ["The Bank of England as lender of last resort: new historical evidence from daily transactional data"](https://www.bankofengland.co.uk/-/media/boe/files/working-paper/2017/the-bank-of-england-as-lender-of-last-resort-a-new-historical-evidence-from-daily-transactional-data.pdf), Staff Working Paper No. 691, Bank of England.
+This anaylsis featured as a [Bank Underground post.](https://bankunderground.co.uk/2017/12/11/looking-inside-the-ledgers-the-bank-of-england-as-a-lender-of-last-resort/)

 ## 1. Libraries and Setup Details